hardekbc/mentor-release/autograder/grader-tests/README.md

-# TO TEST THE AUTOGRADER
+# To Test The Autograder

 1. Create the autograder using **test-solutions/*** as the contents of **solutions/**.